20th Century and Beyond

 - AND a hand cranked siren!

-As is often the case in many communities, the Yuma Fire Department spent much of the 20th Century in the city's downtown area and was a literal part of City Hall.
+As is often the case in many communities, the Yuma Fire Department spent much of the 20th Century in the city's downtown area.
+In the late teens/early 1920s the Yuma Fire Department moved from Main Street and was incorporated into the City Hall which had been built in 1900.

-In the 1960's Fire Station #1 was built several blocks South of City Hall and served as a base of fire operations and administration through the end of the century.
-Although Station #1 is still an operational fire house, Fire Administration was moved to the city's new City Hall when it opened in 2002.
+In the late 1950's Fire Station #1 was built several blocks South of City Hall and served as a base of fire operations and administration through the end of the 20th century.

 As Yuma has grown, so has the number and size of its stations, their locations have moved farther from the city center.
 Fire Station #2, in the area of the city known as "The Avenues," was eventually closed and a new Station #2 that could support newer, larger and more emergency vehicles took its place.